Access Bank Group

-Access Bank Group is a financial services conglomerate, headquartered in Nigeria, with subsidiaries in the Democratic Republic of the Congo, Ghana, Kenya, Nigeria, Rwanda, Gambia, Sierra Leone, South Africa, Zambia and the United Kingdom.
+Access Bank Group is a financial services conglomerate, headquartered in Nigeria, with subsidiaries in Angola, the Democratic Republic of the Congo, Ghana, Ivory Coast, Kenya, Nigeria, Rwanda, The Gambia, Guinea, Cameroon, Sierra Leone, Malta, Mauritius, Morocco, Mozambique, Botswana, South Africa, Tanzania, Uganda, Zambia, France and the United Kingdom.
 The group also maintains representative offices in China, India, Lebanon and United Arab Emirates.

-In July 2021, the group serviced in excess of 42 million customers in Africa.
-After the merger of Access Bank plc and Diamond Bank on April 1, 2019, Access Bank plc is today the Africa’s largest bank by customer base, and the largest bank in Nigeria by asset.
+In May 2023, the bank group opened an operational banking subsidiary in Paris, France.
+It is reported that the French subsidiary will first focus on funding trade finance between France and francophone Africa, before opening subsidiaries in French-speaking Africa.
+As of July 2021, the group serviced in excess of 42 million customers in Africa.
+After the merger of Access Bank Plc. and Diamond Bank on 1 April 2019, Access Bank Plc is now Africa’s largest bank by customer base, and the largest bank in Nigeria by assets.

 Overview

-In June 2021, Access Bank Group has published its Q2 (second quarter) report, and has announced a total assets to NGN 10.055 trillion (US$25.513 billion) for the half year ended June 30, 2021.
-As of July 2021, the group maintained operational subsidiaries in 9 Sub-Saharan countries and one Western European country.
-The banking group also has representative offices in four Asian countries, two of which are in the Middle East.
+As of 30 June 2024, Access Bank Group announced total assets of NGN 36.5 trillion (approx. US$22.419 billion), with shareholders' equity of NGN 2.8 trillion (approx. US$1.72 billion).
+As of that time, the group maintained operational banking subsidiaries in 20 countries in Sub-Saharan Africa, Europe and the Middle East.

 Acquisition of Diamond Bank

-In 2018, Access Bank Nigeria, which accounts for approximately 75% of the groups assets, agreed to merge with Diamond Bank, another Nigerian commercial bank that was struggling to maintain regulatory capital ratios.
+In 2018, Access Bank Nigeria, which accounts for approximately 75 percent of the groups assets, agreed to merge with Diamond Bank, another Nigerian commercial bank that was struggling to maintain regulatory capital ratios.
 The transaction required regulatory and shareholder approval from both banks.
 The merger was completed in March 2019.
 The combined bank retained the name Access Bank Nigeria.

 Recent events

-On October 24, 2021, Access Bank announced it has entered a binding pact to merge its Zambian unit with African Banking Corporation Zambia Limited in a planned reformation coming barely 9 months after it bought the subsidiary.
+On 24 October 2021, Access Bank announced it has entered a binding pact to merge its Zambian unit with African Banking Corporation Zambia Limited in a planned reformation coming barely 9 months after it bought the subsidiary.
 The agreement confirms Access Bank's will to broaden its presence in the Southern African country to 70 branches and agencies, customer base to 300,0000, and total assets with a value in the neighbourhood of US$1 billion through the combined entity.

-On mid-October, Access Bank announced that the group has finalised the acquisition of 78.15% shareholding in the African Banking Corporation of Botswana, otherwise known as BancABC Botswana.
+On mid-October 2021, Access Bank announced that the group has finalised the acquisition of 78.15 percent shareholding in the African Banking Corporation of Botswana, otherwise known as BancABC Botswana.

-On October 4, 2021, the group has issued a $500 million Eurobond, priced at 9.125%.
-According to Access Bank Group, this additional Tier one Eurobond which is issued under the bank's medium term note programme is a Basel III compliant Perpetual Non-Call 5.25-year Subordinated Note to be heated on the London Stock Exchange.
-The Eurobond may be called anytime from October 7, 2026, subject to conditions including the Central Bank of Nigeria’s approval.
+On 4 October 2021, the group issued a $500 million Eurobond, priced at 9.125 percent.
+According to Access Bank Group, this additional Tier One Eurobond which is issued under the bank's medium term note programme is a Basel III compliant Perpetual Non-Call 5.25-year Subordinated Note to be heated on the London Stock Exchange.
+The Eurobond may be called anytime from 7 October 2026, subject to conditions including the Central Bank of Nigeria's approval.